-Executive Directors Profile Yu Chi Ming Chairman & Executive Director Mr. Yu Chi Ming ("Mr. Yu"), aged 61, is an executive Director, the chairman of our Group and a member of the Remuneration Committee of the Company.
+Executive Directors Profile Executive Directors Yu Chi Ming Chairman & Executive Director Mr. Yu Chi Ming ("Mr. Yu"), aged 62, is an executive Director, the chairman of our Group and a member of the Remuneration Committee of the Company.
 He is mainly responsible for formulating the overall financial and strategic planning of our Group.
 Mr. Yu has more than 30 years of experience in the printing industry.
 Mr. Yu obtained a Diploma in Management for Executive Development from The Chinese University of Hong Kong in September 1991.
 From April 1982 to February 1992, he was the production supervisor at Speedflex Asia Limited, a financial pre-press services provider, and was subsequently promoted to the position of general manager of production, mainly responsible for managing its printing factory.
 In January 1992, Mr. Yu was appointed as a director of Sunland Printing Limited ("Sunland") and he resigned from the role in September 2014.
 Since March 2000, Mr. Yu has been the chairman of HeterMedia Services Limited ("HM Services").
-Mr. Yu is currently a director of each of HM Immediate Holdings Limited ("HM Information"), HM Services, HM Too Limited ("HM Too"), HM Too (Asia) Limited ("HM Asia"), HM Language Services Limited ("HM Language") and WordFlow Limited, all of which are subsidiaries of the Company.
+Mr. Yu is currently a director of each of HM Immediate Holdings Limited ("HM Immediate"), HM Information Services Limited ("HM Information"), HM Services, HM Too Limited ("HM Too"), HM Too (Asia) Limited ("HM Asia"), HM Language Services Limited ("HM Language") and WordFlow Limited, all of which are subsidiaries of the Company.
 Mr. Yu is also a director of HM Ultimate Holdings Limited, the controlling shareholder of the Company.
-Tse Kam Wing Walter Vice Chairman & Executive Director Mr. Tse Kam Wing Walter ("Mr. Tse"), aged 60, is an executive Director and the vice chairman of our Group and is mainly responsible for the overall business development and corporate planning of our Group.
-Mr. Tse has over 30 years of experience in the printing industry.
-He joined our Group in March 2002, as managing director of HM Services, responsible for developing and implementing a strategic plan.
-In December 1994, he obtained a degree of Master of Business Administration from Newport University, USA.
-From July 1982 to March 1988, Mr. Tse worked at Jardine Printing, a division of Jardine Marketing Services Ltd. which is a subsidiary of Jardine Matheson & Co.
-Ltd., during which he was promoted to the role of business development manager and was mainly responsible for business and products development.
-Between August 1988 to May 1990, he became the sales manager at Times Ringier (HK) Limited, a company which principally engages in magazine printing services, mainly responsible for building relationship with clients.
-Between February 1991 and August 1992, Mr. Tse was employed as district manager of the systemedia division at NCR (Hong Kong) Limited, mainly responsible for the provision of financial instrument printing services.
-From April 1995 to February 2002, Mr. Tse worked at Elegance Finance Printing Services Limited as general manager, mainly responsible for the day-to-day management and was subsequently promoted to the role of director.
-Mr. Tse is currently a director of each of HM Immediate, HM Information, HM Services, HM Too, HM Asia, HM Language, Talesis Limited and WordFlow Limited, all of which are subsidiaries of the Company.
-Mr. Tse is also a director of HM Ultimate Holdings Limited, the controlling shareholder of the Company.